schmir/bbfreeze/README.txt

   local path /home/jdoe/pylib/foo/bar.py.
 They will instead show foo/bar.py)

+distutils command 'bdist_bbfreeze'
+  A new distutils/setuptools command bdist_bbfreeze integrates
+  bbfreeze into your setup.py.

 bbfreeze works on windows and UNIX-like operating systems.
 It currently does not work on OS X. bbfreeze has been tested with python 2.4 and 2.5. bbfreeze will not work with python versions prior to 2.3